2.7 Social inclusion through volunteering

 On this page

 In Slovakia, support for young volunteers, particularly those with fewer opportunities, is integrated into broader youth policies.
 The Youth Strategy 2021 – 2028 includes provisions for youth volunteering, aiming to engage as many young people as possible in volunteering activities.
-However, specific top-level policy measures to mitigate indirect expenses for young volunteers, such as transportation or meals, are not explicitly detailed in available documents.
+However, specific top-level policy measures to mitigate indirect costs for young volunteers, such as transportation or meals, are not explicitly outlined in the in available documents.

 -